-Per my previous post on this subject I surmised that the identity crisis within the profession creates several impediments to advancing the profession.
-My main premise is that not everyone is on board with the idea that we have to advance the profession on any level but in particular by way of regulation and licensure.
-Consequently the numbers simply are not there for us to realize any momentum, or inertia, to move the profession forward on the legislative front.
+Previously I surmised that the identity crisis within the profession of interior design creates several impediments to advancing the profession.
+My main premise is that not everyone is on board with the idea that we have to advance the profession, on any level, but in particular by way of regulation and licensure.
+Consequently the numbers simply are not there for us to realize any momentum to move the profession forward on the legislative front.

 So in that rather dim light how, or where, do we start in order to successfully advance the profession?

 First we have to accept the fact that there are two types of interior spaces.
 Those that are regulated by codes and standards ……….and those that are not.
 PERIOD.
-END OF STORY……Okay not the end of this blog though.
+END OF STORY……But not the end of this blog post though.

-Consequently there are two factions of Interior Designers…those that work within code regulated building design environments and those whose work is not encumbered by the restrictions of codes, standards, and concern for their clients health, life safety, and well-being.
+Consequently, there are two factions, or types of interior designers.
+Those that work within code regulated building design environments and those whose work is not encumbered by the restrictions of codes, standards, and concern for their clients health, life safety, and well-being.

-And yes we also have a litany of ways in which we have tried to distinguish the qualified, code regulated, and professional from the innately talented, self-proclaimed interior decorator/designers.
-For example you can be a Certified Interior Designer, a State Certified Interior Designer, a Registered Interior Designer, a State Registered Interior Designer, or a Licensed Interior Designer.
-But to the general public we are still Interior Designers.
 A licensed barber does not mean by default that an unlicensed barber does not know how to cut hair.
 A subtle nuance no doubt.
 Yet that is how I see our various labels of interior design at this point in our professional journey.
-No matter how we parse our legal and ethical obligations or regulate titles or add credentials to our names….. we are still “Interior Designers” and that is how society sees us for better or worse….generally worse.
+No matter how we parse our legal and ethical obligations or regulate titles or add credentials to our names….. we are still “interior designers” and that is how society sees us for better or worse….generally worse.

 So back to my point.
 Again we have code regulated interior designers and we have unregulated interior designers.
 Note I am not trying to apply a title to this rather nuanced distinction.
 I simply want to clarify this fundamental point.
 More on the label issue later.